-Spain held Louisiana territory between 1762 and 1803, and was, for the most part, content to foster the settlements founded there by France rather than to initiate new ones.
-She lost Florida temporarily in 1763, but regained it in 1783.
-Her possessions reached their maximum extent between 1783 and 1803, when they ranged in a crescent from Florida to California.
+Spain held Louisiana territory between 1762 and 1803 and was, for the most part, content to foster the settlements founded by France rather than initiate new ones.
+She lost Florida temporarily in 1763 but regained it in 1783.
+Her possessions reached their maximum extent between 1783 and 1803 when they ranged in a crescent from Florida to California.

 In the two decades after the first voyage of Columbus, Spanish navigators only began to realize the nature and extent of his remarkable find.
 The presence of a continental landmass was surmised but not known.
-Columbus himself had sailed around Puerto Rico; charted most of the remainder of the West Indies; touched on the shores of South America, but, without realizing that it was a continent; and mapped the Central American coast from Panama nearly to southern Yucatan
+Columbus himself had sailed around Puerto Rico, charted most of the West Indies’ shores, touched on the shores of South America, but, without realizing that it was a continent, and mapped the Central American coast from Panama nearly to southern Yucatan.

-In 1513, the aging King Ferdinand awarded de Leona patent to conquer and govern the Bimini Islands, in the Bahamas, of which the Spaniards had heard but not yet seen.
-According to a persistent legend, there, de Leon would find the marvelous spring whose waters would restore lost youth and vigor.
+In 1513, the aging King Ferdinand awarded de Leona a patent to conquer and govern the Bimini Islands in the Bahamas, which the Spaniards had heard but had not yet seen.
+According to a persistent legend, de Leon would find the marvelous spring whose waters would restore lost youth and vigor.
 So many wonders had the Spaniards already encountered in the Western Hemisphere that only a cynic would have doubted the existence of such a spring.

-The Pineda expedition was the inspiration of Francisco de Garay, Governor of Jamaica.
-He placed four vessels under the command of Pineda and ordered him to find a water passage around or through the landmass whose existence had been indicated by a series of Spanish explorations during the period 1515-18.
+The Pineda expedition inspired Francisco de Garay, Governor of Jamaica.
+He placed four vessels under the command of Pineda.
+He ordered him to find a water passage around or through the landmass whose existence had been indicated by a series of Spanish explorations from 1515 to 18.
 Captain Alonso Alvarez de Pineda circled west and south around the coast from Florida to Vera Cruz.
-He named the land off his starboard bow “Amichel”; he called what was probably the Mississippi River “Rio del Espíritu Santo”; and he recommended a settlement at the mouth of the “Rio de las Palmas” — possibly the Rio Grande River.
-Most important of all, he gained a substantial knowledge of the unbroken coastline and revealed that to the west of Spain’s island headquarters in the Caribbean lay a huge continental landmass.
+He named the land off his starboard bow “Amichel”; he called what was probably the Mississippi River “Rio del Espíritu Santo”; and he recommended a settlement at the mouth of the “Rio de las Palmas” — possibly the Rio Grande.
+Most importantly, he gained substantial knowledge of the unbroken coastline and revealed that a huge continental landmass lay to the west of Spain’s island headquarters in the Caribbean.

-Lucas Vazquez de Ayllon, a prominent magistrate in Hispaniola, in 1521 sent out Captain Francisco Gordillo to sail northward through the Bahamas, strike the shore of the continent, follow part of de Leon’s route, and try to round the “island” of Florida from the east.
-Up the coast he tacked, extending de Leon’s exploration at least 3° northward, and landing on the shores of present South Carolina.
+Lucas Vazquez de Ayllon, a prominent magistrate in Hispaniola, in 1521 sent out Captain Francisco Gordillo to sail northward through the Bahamas and strike the continent’s shore, following part of de Leon’s route and trying to round the “island” of Florida from the east.
+Up the coast, he tacked, extending de Leon’s exploration at least 3° northward and landing on the shores of present South Carolina.
 Ignoring orders, he loaded his ship with innocent and friendly natives and put about for Hispaniola.
 He planned to sell his cargo into slavery to replace the large losses of natives during the first years of the Spanish conquest.

-Lucas Vazquez de Ayllon reprimanded him and released the unfortunate captives, but listened greedily to the report of the fair land to the north.
+Lucas Vazquez de Ayllon reprimanded him and released the unfortunate captives but listened greedily to the report of the fair land to the north.
 Rushing to Spain, he obtained a patent to colonize the region.
 A reconnaissance expedition in 1525, led by Pedro de Quexos, extended De Ayllón’s knowledge of the coast as far as present Virginia.
-The following year, after extensive preparation, Lucas Vazquez de Ayllon himself set out with three vessels, more than 500 colonists, 3 padres, and ample supplies and livestock to establish a lasting settlement on the Atlantic shore.
+The following year, after extensive preparation, Lucas Vazquez de Ayllon set out with three vessels, more than 500 colonists, three padres, and ample supplies and livestock to establish a lasting settlement on the Atlantic shore.
 He failed.
-Attempting to settle first at an unknown site, possibly in present North Carolina, he shifted about 100 miles to the south and founded a crude settlement named San Miguel de Guandape, in South Carolina He died of a fever before the year was out, and internal dissension rent the settlement into anarchy.
+Attempting to settle at an unknown site, possibly in present North Carolina, he shifted about 100 miles to the south.
+He founded a crude settlement named San Miguel de Guadalupe in South Carolina.
+He died of a fever before the year was out, and internal dissension rent the settlement into anarchy.
 Less than a third of the colonists survived to return to Hispaniola.

 The previous year a Portuguese navigator named Stephen Gomez, also flying the flag of Spain, had completed the exploration of the Atlantic coast by sailing from Newfoundland south to the Florida peninsula in search of the Northwest Passage.
-Clearly the continental block extended from Newfoundland to Tierra del Fuego.
-Intrepid Spanish explorers were to be forced off their ships and onto the land if they wished to make additional discoveries, as had Vasco Nunez de Balboa and Cortes before them.
+The continental block extended from Newfoundland to Tierra del Fuego.
+Intrepid Spanish explorers were forced off their ships and onto the land if they wished to make additional discoveries, as had Vasco Nunez de Balboa and Cortes before them.